Death of Harry Dunn: Legacy

 In December 2022, Dunn's family welcomed major changes to road safety outside US bases in the UK, announced in a letter to them from the Transport Secretary.
 Mark Harper wrote to the Dunn family, promising to implement several recommendations, following a review of safety around both RAF Croughton and RAF Barford St John in Oxfordshire.
+The road from RAF Croughton to Croughton village was given clear road markings directing drivers to stay in the left lane.